 Funiculars There are two funicular lines which both start at Vieux Lyon (Old Lyon) metro station.
 The line to Fourvière is more of a tourist type, whereas the other to Saint Just with an intermediate stop at Minimes for the Roman theatres is a real metro extension with trains every 5 minutes between the city centre and the neighborhood of Saint Just.

-Trams and Trolley Lines There are four tramway lines (T1, T2, T3 and T4) and three trolley lines (C1, C2 and C3) in Lyon.
-Unlike the Métro, riders have to validate their own tickets on the tram and trolley.
+Trams and Trolley Lines There are four tramway lines (T1, T2, T3 and T4) and three trolley lines (C1, C2 and C3) in Lyon. click here for a complete map Unlike the Métro, riders have to validate their own tickets on the tram and trolley.

 Tickets Purchasing tickets is simple, convenient and again, with a variety of options to accommodate diverse needs.
 Tickets validation machines can be found near the doors.
 Don’t forget this step as officers from the TCL, Lyon’s public transportation agency, frequently carry out random checks.